yowainwright/awesome-writing-tools/README.md

 - [Atomic AI / Atomic Reach](https://www.atomicreach.com/) - Real time, custom and predictive recommendations to create perfectly written content with your audience in mind every time.

+- [Cliche Finder](http://cliche.theinfo.org/) - Finds and highlights cliches in your writing.

 - [Grammarly](https://www.grammarly.com/) - Grammarly makes sure everything you type is clear, effective, and mistake-free, and even checks for plagarism.

 - [The Hemingway Editor](http://www.hemingwayapp.com/) - Hemingway helps you write with power and clarity by highlighting adverbs, passive voice, and dull, complicated words.
 Cut the dead weight from your writing.